maathu-k/SCTP-CapstoneProject/README.md

 - The credit card fraud detection problem includes modelling past credit card transactions with the knowledge of the ones that turned out to be fraud.
 - This model is then used to identify whether a new transaction is fraudulent or not.
-- Our aim here is to detect maximum of the fraudulent transactions while minimizing the incorrect fraud classifications.
+- The aim here is to detect maximum of the fraudulent transactions while minimizing the incorrect fraud classifications.

 ## Description of Dataset